DIY – How To Make A Milking Table. Read This Before You Start Drilling

 The cover should be PU leather (faux leather) with double stitching.
 It’s flexible, easy to re-stretch, and much better for reupholstery than stiff PVC.

-Look for tables with a smooth wooden underside lip — you’ll need that to staple the upholstery back neatly after cutting.
+Look for tables with a smooth wooden underside lip as you’ll need that to staple the upholstery back neatly after cutting.

-You’ll cut the hole near the head/face end.
+You’ll later cut the hole near the start of the second panel (near the middle of the table..
 Make sure the main hinge, bolts, or brackets aren’t located in the area where you’ll be cutting.

 Quick Checklist